- Corporate Governance Report (PDF: 5895KB)last updated on June 26, 2026

 Committee on Corporate Ethics

-We have established the Committee on Corporate Ethics to determine company-wide policies on strict compliance with corporate ethics, laws and regulations, and deploy and follow up on compliance.
-The committee is also tasked with collecting all information on serious incidents involving wrongdoing as well examining ways to prevent incidents and recurrence and issuing directions to accomplish that.
+Shimizu has established the Committee on Corporate Ethics to decide company-wide measures for thoroughly promoting corporate ethics and compliance, implement and follow up on those measures, centralize information on serious misconduct cases, and review and direct preventive measures and recurrence prevention measures.
 The President and Representative Director serves as the chair of the committee.
 One full-time Audit & Supervisory Board member and one outside expert (an attorney) also attend committee meetings.

 Executive Officers Council